 Dr. Guttmann believed that injured soldiers should not be defined by their disabilities and deserved to live a full and active life.

 In 1948 Dr. Guttmann started the Stoke Mandeville games, which would later become the Paralympic Games.
 In the London 2012 Paralympic games, 4,032 athletes from 164 countries proved that a disability does not stop you from achieving amazing things.

 Not everyone can win a gold medal, but we aim to help you to reach your goals.
 We want to know about your dreams and aspirations and work with you as an individual in a friendly and supportive environment.

 We help people from all backgrounds.
-We specialise in supporting people with spinal injuries, an acquired brain injury, stroke, loss of limbs and progressive conditions such as Multiple Sclerosis, Motor Neurone Disease and Parkinson’s disease.
+We specialise in supporting people with spinal injuries, an acquired brain injury, stroke, loss of limbs and progressive conditions such as Multiple Sclerosis and Motor Neurone Disease.